 We can also create a custom event tailored to your organization's needs.

 To bring a One Community, Many Stories event to your community, please contact us at firstname.lastname@example.org or by phone at 424-298-0894.

-Past and current partners include: Temple Israel of Hollywood, Adat Ari El, The Temple (Atlanta), Beth El Synagogue Center, Temple Judea, Temple Beth Am, and Cantors Assembly.
+Past and current partners include: Temple Israel of Hollywood, Adat Ari El, The Temple (Atlanta), Beth El Synagogue Center, Temple Judea, Temple Beth Am, The Hive at Leichtag Commons, and Cantors Assembly.